VictorMegir/Image-Segmentation/README.md

 ### Image Segmentation
 To perform image segmentation i used a Gaussian Mixture Model with the principal component features.
 I used the Gaussian Mixture Model implementation from scikit learn for different numbers of clusters.
-After fitting the Gaussian Mixture Model with a few images i used it to perform segmentation on new images.
+After fitting the Gaussian Mixture Model with a few images i used it to perform segmentation on new images.<br>
 ![Image](https://github.com/VictorMegir/Feature-Extraction-and-Image-Segmentation/blob/master/screenshots/Segementation%20Example.png)

 ### Filters